Video Contest

 Debbie Sponsler

 This contest is sponsored annually by the Florida Water Environment Association (FWEA) Public Communications and Outreach Committee (PCOC).
-The PCOC is a volunteer group comprised of engineers, communicators, tradesmen/women, equipment providers, and utility personel that are all proponents of raising public awareness of the essential services provided by the water industry.
+The PCOC is a volunteer group comprised of engineers, communicators, tradesmen/women, equipment providers, and utility personnel that are all proponents of raising public awareness of the essential services provided by the water industry.

 SPONSORS